Euclid Quick Data Release (Q1). Optical and near-infrared identification and classification of point-like X-ray selected sources: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper we have presented the procedure adopted for the identification, classification, and study of the \Euclid CTPs to the point-like sources selected from \XMMN, \textit{Chandra}, and eROSITA X-ray, detected in Q1.
+In this paper, we have presented the procedure adopted for the identification, classification, and study of the \Euclid CTPs of the point-like sources selected from \XMMN, \textit{Chandra}, and eROSITA X-ray, detected in Q1.
 We summarise the most important results in the following.

-\begin{itemize} \item Utilising {\tt NWAY} \citep{Salvato_2018}, supplemented by a prior on X-ray emission, based on properties of a 4XMM DR11, and CSC\,2.0 training sample, we achieved highly accurate CTP identifications relying on \Euclid photometry only (see \cref{sec4}).
-Randomising the X-ray position and repeating the same procedure for the association, we quantify for each X-ray source the probability of chance associations.
-Users will be able to create subsamples of CTPs of desired purity and completeness by applying more restrictive or inclusive \texttt{p\_any} (the probability of an X-ray source having a CTP) cuts (see \cref{fig:2.6}).
+\begin{itemize} \item Utilising {\tt NWAY} \citep{Salvato_2018} supplemented by a prior on X-ray emission based on properties of a 4XMM DR11 and CSC\,2.0 training sample, we achieved highly accurate CTP identifications while relying on \Euclid photometry only (see \cref{sec4}).
+By randomising the X-ray position and repeating the same procedure for the association, we quantified for each X-ray source the probability of chance associations.
+Users will be able to create subsamples of CTPs of desired purity and completeness by applying more restrictive or inclusive \texttt{p\_any} cuts ( probability of an X-ray source having a CTP; see \cref{fig:2.6}).

-\item Altogether, we identify 12\,645 CTPs, with only about 10\% of the sources having more than a single possible CTP, mostly in the 4XMM and eROSITA surveys, due to their larger positional uncertainties, compared to \textit{Chandra}.
-We attribute this performance to the availability of extensive X-ray detected samples with secure CTPs, and deep, homogenised multiwavelength photometry spanning optical to MIR wavelengths, enabling robust SED construction for training.
-Further enhancements in expanding to broader multiwavelength coverage will improve the quality of CTP identification, particularly with \Euclid DR1 in mind.
+\item Altogether, we have identified 12\,645 CTPs, with only about 10\% of the sources having more than a single possible CTP.
+These are mostly in the \XMMN and eROSITA surveys, due to their larger positional uncertainties compared to \textit{Chandra}.
+We attribute this performance to the availability of extensive X-ray detected samples with secure CTPs and deep, homogenised multiwavelength photometry spanning optical to MIR wavelengths enabling robust SED construction for training.
+Further expansion to broader multiwavelength coverage will improve the quality of CTP identification, particularly for \Euclid DR1.

-\item We trained a RF algorithm to classify objects as Galactic or extragalactic using solely \Euclid photometry in \cref{sec6}.
-We previously trained on a sample of secure Galactic/extragalactic sources detected in LS10, using a $g-r$ over $z-$W1 thresholds, as presented in \citet{Salvato_22}, effectively breaking the degeneracy in classification that arises when relying on \Euclid photometry alone \citep[see][]{Bisigello_2024}.
-We validate these classifications by comparing to \cite{Q1-SP027}.
+\item We trained an RF algorithm to classify objects as Galactic or extragalactic using solely \Euclid photometry in \cref{sec6}.
+We previously trained another RF on a sample of secure Galactic and extragalactic sources detected in LS10, using $g-r$ over $z-$W1 thresholds, as presented in \citet{Salvato_22}, effectively breaking the degeneracy in classification that arises when relying on \Euclid photometry alone \citep[see][]{Bisigello_2024}.
+We validated these classifications by comparing to \cite{Q1-SP027}.